-- 1. Expiration: Approval on a permit shall become null and void and of no effect, upon expiration of the time frame specified in Table 7.1, unless a shorter or longer time period is prescribed in the conditions of the permit or a Development Agreement, unless: - A building permit has been filed and accepted by the City (fees paid and permit number issued).
+- 1. Expiration: Unless a Development Agreement is entered into that sets forth alternative expiration dates, approval on a permit shall become null and void and of no effect, upon expiration of the time frame specified in Table 7.1, unless a shorter or longer time period is prescribed in the conditions of the permit, unless: - A building permit has been filed and accepted by the City (fees paid and permit number issued).
 In the event that a building permit expires for any reason, the permit shall become null and void. - In the event a building permit is issued, a permit shall be deemed "vested" only when sufficient building activity has occurred and continues to occur in a diligent manner. - 2.
 Extensions: A permit may be extended for the time frame specified in Table 7.1, upon timely submittal of an application with the Director of Community Development, prior to expiration and indicating the reasons for the delay in project commencement.